Dialectical Behavior Therapy (DBT)

-Adaptive Internal Relational (AIR) Network – Eye Moment Desensitization and Reprocessing (EMDR)
+We also offer other therapies to enhance the client’s treatment experience including Adaptive Internal Relational (AIR) Network and Eye Moment Desensitization and Reprocessing (EMDR)

-Art Therapy and DBT – is used in conjunction by many art therapists.
+Art Therapy and DBT are used in conjunction by many art therapists.
 Art exercises provide an avenue for exploring personal experiences without judgment or the need to filter experiences through to the art therapist.